Orangutan Reintroduction Program

 Each orangutan arriving at one of our reintroduction programs goes through routine quarantine procedures and health checks (physical and psychological).
 This is very important as many rescued orangutans have been exposed to human diseases which they would not normally encounter in the wild.

 The majority of the orangutans who enter our facilities are still very young, so in need of orangutan-peer interaction and daily lessons on forest survival.
 During rehabilitation, orangutans are taught and encouraged to build nests, select appropriate natural foods and recognise natural predators.
 This process starts in Baby School and progresses through different levels of Forest School, where each day is spent in the forest learning new skills.
 Skills acquired by each individual are assessed before moving them up through the levels.
-Orangutans then progress to a Healthy Quarantine or to Forest School Level 3, which is a halfway forest for the final stage of rehabilitation.
-Dependent on the age and existing skills each orangutan has, rehabilitation can take up to 7 years.
+When an orangutan has successfully completed all groups in Forest School, she or he progresses to ‘university’ – a pre-release island on which the student can put her or his skills to the test.
+This is the last step before the final release to the wild.
+Prior to their move to a pre-release island or their forever home, all release candidates have to spend time in quarantine, to make sure they are healthy and ready for their next big step.
+Dependent on the age and existing skills each orangutan has, rehabilitation can take up to seven years.

-Very sadly some of our orangutans can never be returned to the wild due to illness or injury.
+Very sadly, some of our orangutans can never be returned to the wild due to illness or injury.
 Our dedicated team continues to provide welfare and healthcare to these individuals, which they will need for the rest of their lives.
-An orangutan can live for 50 years in captivity and we will ensure that we continue to provide them with the highest level of long-term care and sanctuary.
+An orangutan can live for 50 years in captivity, and we will ensure that we continue to provide each individual with the highest level of long-term care and sanctuary.